 After the lesson, Steve will give you as an assignment for the next session.
 He takes time after the lesson to go over the most important details and points that you should practice before you go onto the next lesson.

-There is also a work shop section in the DVDs that allow you to practice the assignment material along with Steve, which allows beginners to hear and see the exercises that they
+There is also a work shop section in the DVDs that allow you to practice the assignment material along with Steve, which allows beginners to hear and see the exercises that they are practicing.

 There are ten guitar lesson DVDs that educate beginners on core guitar subjects.
 However, there are also ten additional work shop DVDs that have more bonus material in them.
 On these ten disks, there are twenty sessions of extra practice material that allow you to truly master the lessons and concepts you were taught on the first ten DVDs.

 Along with your purchase of the Gibson Learn and Master Guitar course, you will also receive five Jam Along CDs that you can use to help you practice; all of the exercises that are in the book that you receive are played at three different speeds (slow, medium, and fast) to help

 The Gibson Learn and Master Guitar also comes with a 108 paged book that discuses all of the lessons and exercises that you learned on the DVDs.
 The book has been divided into sessions that correlate to the DVD’s lessons, which gives the book a very clear lay out that is very easy to follow and read.

 If you are beginning guitar player, yes!
 If you’ve never learned how to read tablature, sheet music, or don’t know much about musical notation, I would also suggest this course for you.
 However, if you are an intermediate or advanced player who knows how to read tab or sheet music, I would suggest that you look for a different course.